HeirOfNorton/portfolio/competency-b.md

 both are primarily concerned with direct service to their patrons, and both face great challenges due to their small budgets.
-The priorities for a public library described by Pacios (2007) are certainly true of the Roseville library,a nd are largely true of the Portola Middle School Library.
+The priorities for a public library described by Pacios (2007) are certainly true of the Roseville library,a nd are largely true of the P------ Middle School Library.
 They are dedicated to the lifelong learning of their patrons, a priority that is even more significant for a school library, and they both do what they can within their budgets to build a thorough